philipclare/philipclare.com/content/publication/yuen-2021b/index.md

 ﻿---
-title: "Trajectories of alcohol‐induced blackouts in adolescence: early risk factors and alcohol use disorder outcomes in early adulthood"
+title: "The experience of physiological and psychosocial alcohol-related harms across adolescence and its association with alcohol use disorder in early adulthood: A prospective cohort study"
 authors:
 - Wing See Yuen
 - Raimondo Bruno